Putting Leadership into Action, Solutions into Place.

 About the Program

 The Bingham Fellows program annually brings together about 40 experienced Louisville leaders to address one of the region’s most critical issues.
-A diverse class of participants is selected following a competitive application process to ensure the class has content expertise and unique voices representing all parts of the community.
-As part of the program, this cohort of professional peers meets with local stakeholders and receives training in social innovation.
-As their program year progresses, they put into practice skills that credential them as a leader of leaders.
+A diverse class of participants is selected following a competitive application process to ensure the class includes content expertise and unique voices representing all parts of the community.
+The cohort of professional peers meet with topic experts and local stakeholders and experience a practicum in change management and group dynamics.
+As their program year progresses, they form project teams to take action and create positive social change.

-Outcomes from over 25 years of Bingham Fellows projects demonstrate both imagination and practical gathering of critical resources to address obvious social needs.
-Learn about the outcomes of the 2018 class, whose topic was “A Safe and Thriving City: Strengthening our Community’s Ability to Prevent Violence.”
+Outcomes from 30 years of Bingham Fellows projects demonstrate both imagination and practical gathering of critical resources to address obvious social needs.
+Learn about the outcomes of the 2019 class, whose topic was “It Takes a Village: Mobilizing Community for Student Success.”

 Recent Bingham Fellows projects include the West Louisville community development organization OneWest, regular Café Louie conversations with elected officials at Louisville Free Public Library locations, a sustainable model for neighborhood ‘Little Free Libraries,’ and City Champs, a talent attraction and retention program now managed by Greater Louisville Inc. The impact of the Fellows goes back to the 1990s with the creation of The Housing Partnership, construction of the Presbyterian Community Center, growth of local farmers’ markets, and numerous other positive outcomes.